NMT MANAGEMENT INC

 This procedure, which we believe is important for both you and the Company, cannot guarantee that every problem will be resolved to your satisfaction.
-However, Massage Revolution values your observations and you should feel free to raise issues of concern, in good faith, without the fear of retaliation.
+However, NMT Management Inc. values your observations and you should feel free to raise issues of concern, in good faith, without the fear of retaliation.

 You have a right to inspect certain documents in your personnel file, as provided by law, in the presence of a Company representative at a mutually convenient time.
 No copies of documents in your file may be made, with the exception of documents that you have previously signed.

-Massage Revolution will restrict disclosure of your personnel file to authorized individuals within the Company.
+NMT Management Inc. will restrict disclosure of your personnel file to authorized individuals within the Company.
 Any request for information contained in personnel files must be directed to Ownership.
 Only Ownership is authorized to release information about current or former employees.
 Disclosure of personnel information to outside sources will be limited.
-However, Massage Revolution will cooperate with requests from authorized law enforcement or local, State, or Federal agencies conducting official investigations and as otherwise legally required.
+However, NMT Management Inc. will cooperate with requests from authorized law enforcement or local, State, or Federal agencies conducting official investigations and as otherwise legally required.

-All Massage Revolution property including instruments, lockers, desks, storage areas, work areas, file cabinets, computer systems, office telephones, cell phones, fax machines, and duplicating machines must be used properly and maintained in good working order.
+All NMT Management Inc. property including instruments, lockers, desks, storage areas, work areas, file cabinets, computer systems, office telephones, cell phones, fax machines, and duplicating machines must be used properly and maintained in good working order.

-Employees have no right of privacy as to any information or file maintained in or on company property or transmitted through the Company.
-For purposes of inspecting, investigating, or searching employees files or documents, the Company may override any applicable passwords, codes, or locks in accordance with the best interests of Massage Revolution, its employees or its guests or visitors.
-All bills and other documentation related to the use of company equipment or property are the property of Massage Revolution and may be reviewed and used for purposes that the Company considers appropriate.
+employees have no right of privacy as to any information or file maintained in or on company property or transmitted through the Company.
+For purposes of inspecting, investigating, or searching employees’ files or documents, the Company may override any applicable passwords, codes, or locks in accordance with the best interests of NMT Management Inc., its employees or its guests or visitors.
+All bills and other documentation related to the use of company equipment or property are the property of NMT Management Inc. and may be reviewed and used for purposes that the Company considers appropriate.

-Employees may access only files or documents that they have permission to enter.
-Unauthorized review, duplication, dissemination, removal, damage, or alteration of files, or other property of Massage Revolution or improper use of information obtained by unauthorized means, may be grounds for disciplinary action, up to and including discharge.
+employee’s may access only files or documents that they have permission to enter.
+Unauthorized review, duplication, dissemination, removal, damage, or alteration of files, or other property of NMT Management Inc. or improper use of information obtained by unauthorized means, may be grounds for disciplinary action, up to and including discharge.

 Employees should not bring valuables to work.
 If necessary to do so, all valuables should be kept in a secure location.
-Massage Revolution assumes no responsibility for the loss, theft, or damage of employees’ personal property.
+NMT Management Inc. assumes no responsibility for the loss, theft, or damage of employees’ personal property.

 While you are at work, you are expected to perform your job duties and responsibilities.
-Personal calls, both incoming and outgoing are for emergencies only and must not interfere with your duties and responsibilities or Massage Revolution policies.
+Personal calls, both incoming and outgoing are for emergencies only and must not interfere with your duties and responsibilities or NMT Management Inc. policies.
 As such, personal cell phones are not to be used during working hours.
 Abuse of telephone calls may result in disciplinary action.
 This also applies to text messaging and the use of instant messaging.

 Use of Electronic Media

-Massage Revolution’s technical resources including desktop and portable computer systems, fax machines, internet access, voice mail, and electronic mail (e-mail) enable employees to quickly and efficiently access and exchange information throughout the Company and around the world.
+NMT Management Inc. technical resources including desktop and portable computer systems, fax machines, internet access, voice mail, and electronic mail (e-mail) enable employee’s to quickly and efficiently access and exchange information throughout the Company and around the world.
 When used properly, we believe these resources greatly enhance employee productivity and knowledge.
 In many respects, these new tools are similar to other company tools, such as stationery, file cabinets, photocopiers, and telephones.
 Because these technologies are both new and rapidly changing, it is important to explain how they fit within the Company and within your responsibilities as an employee.

-This policy applies to all technical resources that are owned or leased by Massage Revolution that are used on or accessed from company premises, or that are used on company business.
-This policy also applies to all activities using any Massage Revolution-paid accounts, subscriptions, or other technical services, such as Internet access, voice mail, and e-mail, whether or not the activities are conducted from company premises.
+This policy applies to all technical resources that are owned or leased by NMT Management Inc. that are used on or accessed from company premises, or that are used on company business.
+This policy also applies to all activities using any NMT Management Inc. – paid accounts, subscriptions, or other technical services, such as Internet access, voice mail, and e-mail, whether or not the activities are conducted from company premises.

-Massage Revolution’s technical resources are provided for the benefit of the company and its guests, vendors, and suppliers.
-These resources are provided for use in the pursuit of Massage Revolution business and are to be reviewed, monitored, and used only in that pursuit, except as otherwise provided in this policy.
+NMT Management Inc.’s technical resources are provided for the benefit of the company and its guests, vendors, and suppliers.
+These resources are provided for use in the pursuit of NMT Management Inc. business and are to be reviewed, monitored, and used only in that pursuit, except as otherwise provided in this policy.

 Sending, saving, or viewing offensive material is prohibited.
 Messages stored and/or transmitted by computer, voice mail, e-mail, or telephone systems must not contain content that may reasonably be considered offensive to any team member.
 Offensive material includes, but is not limited to, sexual comments, jokes or images, racial slurs, gender-specific comments, or any comments, jokes or images that would offend someone on the basis of race, religion, color, sex, gender identity, sexual orientation, national origin, ancestry, citizenship status, uniform service member status, marital status, pregnancy, age, a diagnosis or history of cancer, disability, genetic characteristics or any other category protected by applicable federal, state, or local laws.
-Any use of the Internet to harass or discriminate is unlawful and prohibited by Massage Revolution.
-Downloading of any software not authorized by Massage Revolution is prohibited.
+Any use of the Internet to harass or discriminate is unlawful and prohibited by NMT Management Inc. Downloading of any software not authorized by NMT Management Inc. is prohibited.
 Violators of this policy will be subject to disciplinary action, up to and including discharge.

 Personal visitors are not allowed on the premises at any time.